ibm-cloud-docs/FileStorage/adjustable-iops.md

 {: #adjustingstepsCLI}
 {: cli}

-You can update your IOPS from the SLCLI by using the following command.
+You can update your IOPS from the CLI by using the following command.

 ```python
 # slcli file volume-modify --help